stacks_image_2430DD21-1476-411F-9488-F0108A0E8DA0

 HERE.

-Jerry Rees, sitting at his 1985 Kaypro portable computer, pauses writing the Toaster screenplay to review a rough layout with Darrel Rooney.
+Jerry Rees, sitting at his 1985 Kaypro portable computer, pauses writing the Toaster screenplay to review a rough layout with Darrell Rooney.

 Jerry Rees and Joe Ranft share thoughts on the latest boards.